CSI-Carlos-Cobian/CSI-Python-2021/Modules/Module2/Module2.md

 # Module 1: using Visual Studio Code

-### Open visual studio code.
+### Open Visual Studio Code.
 Your first task is to change your working directory to that of the course.

 1. Go to File > Open Folder
 2. Select the directory you cloned your repository into `(CSI-Python-2021)`.